weaversa/cryptol-course/labs/projecteuler/projecteuler_answers.md

 > The decimal number, 585 = 1001001001_(2) (binary), is palindromic in both bases.
 >
-> Find the sum of all numbers, less than one million, which are palindromic in base 10 and base 2.
+> Find some numbers which are palindromic in base 10 and base 2.
 >
 > (Please note that the palindromic number, in either base, may not include leading zeros.)